- About us

 - News & opinion

-Launched in July 2012, Working Well was a Design Challenge run in partnership with Nominet Trust.
+Working Well was a Design Challenge run in partnership with Nominet Trust in 2012 and 2013.
 It supported three teams in designing and launching new digital products and services to help young people develop their talents and make a living.

 Employability comes from more than just the ability to pass exams.
 Young people also need the confidence, skills and motivation to put their knowledge to good use.
 We therefore chose to focus our support on solutions that would equip young people with the broader talents demanded by the job market.

-Discoverables – a website that helps young people find and develop their key skills and strengths, and share them with potential employers.
+Discoverables – a game-based website that helps young people find and develop their key skills and strengths and share them with potential employers.

-The Matter – a newspaper produced and published entirely by young people.
+The Matter – a digital and print newspaper produced and published entirely by young people.

-State of Ambition – a website that helps young people to identify their career ambition and connect with those that can help them achieve it.
+State of Ambition (previously known as Step Up) – a website that helps young people identify their career ambition and connect with those that can help them achieve it.